techidaily/site-fox-friendly/source/_posts/updated-lolkit-rapid-meme-and-image-creation-app.md

 * After you have selected the image, GIF, or video, you will need to click on the tools section on your left panel.
 Here you can add texts with different fonts, music, and many more to make your meme more entertaining.
 You can click on the "preview" tab to look at your meme.
 * After you are done and satisfied with your creation, you will have to select the "Create" option on your screen.
 The meme will be generated in some time and when the process is completed, click on the "Download" button to save it to your PC.
 Then you can share your meme to any of your social media handles very easily.

-## FAQs about Canva Meme Maker

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0pSRlspzW-A?si=A82G3Yxwj_31cKDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about Canva Meme Maker

 ### 1\.
 Is Canva good for making memes?